darkyfoxy/Stylophone_Card/README.md

 I saw a project from [Mitxela](https://mitxela.com/projects/stylocard), and wanted to do this project.

-Stylophone is based on [STM32L476RG](https://www.st.com/en/microcontrollers-microprocessors/stm32l476rg.html) (with FPU Arm Cortex-M4 MCU 80 MHz with 1 Mbyte of Flash memory) there is a built-in amplifier on [PAM8403](https://amperkot.ru/static/3236/uploads/datasheets/PAM8403_Datasheet.pdf).
+Stylophone is based on [STM32L476RG](https://www.st.com/en/microcontrollers-microprocessors/stm32l476rg.html) (with FPU Arm Cortex-M4 MCU 80 MHz with 1 Mbyte of Flash memory).
+There is a built-in amplifier on [PAM8403](https://amperkot.ru/static/3236/uploads/datasheets/PAM8403_Datasheet.pdf).

 There are also 4 user buttons, 4 user LEDs, a reset button and a power indicator LED.